 - 1. HEARING DATE(S).
-The Los Angeles County ("County") Hearing Officer conducted a duly noticed public hearing in the matter of OTP No. RPPL2023004582 on February 27, 2024. - 2.
+The Los Angeles County ("County") Hearing Officer conducted a duly noticed public hearing in the matter of OTP No. RPPL2023004582 on February 27, 2024, March 26, 2024, and June 18, 2024. - 2.
 HEARING PROCEEDINGS.
-Reserved. - 3.
+This project was continued from the February 27, 2024, and March 26, 2024 Hearing Officer meetings.
+At the February 27, 2024 Hearing Officer meeting, the Hearing Officer continued the item without opening the public hearing due to the Hearing Officer's previous work at the Project Site in his work with LA County Planning's Land Use Regulation Division.
+Prior to the public hearing on March 26th, the applicant informed Staff that an oak tree near the Project had been removed on February 22, 2024.
+During the March 26th hearing, the Hearing Officer opened the public hearing, and asked Staff for clarification on certain issues including the removal of the oak tree, the numbering of the trees affected by the Project, and to address the Project Site's location within a Significant Ecological Area ("SEA").
+The hearing was continued to June 18th to give time to clarify these issues. - 3.
 ENTITLEMENT(S) REQUESTED.
-The permittee, Alan Zorthian ("permittee"), requests the OTP to authorize encroachment into the protected zone of two oak trees, identified as tree numbers T-1, and T-8, none of which are heritage oaks, associated with the repair and maintenance of an existing wooden bridge ("Project") on a property located at 4010 Fair Oaks Avenue in the unincorporated community of Altadena ("Project Site") in the R-1-10,000 (Single-Family Residence 10,000 Square Feet Minimum Required Lot Area) and A-1-10,000 (Light Agricultural 10,000 Square Feet Minimum Required Lot Area) Zones pursuant to County Code Section 22.174.030 (Applicability).
+The permittee, Alan Zorthian ("permittee"), requests the OTP to authorize encroachment into the protected zone of two oak trees, identified as tree numbers T-1, and T-8, neither of which are heritage oaks, associated with the repair and maintenance of an existing wooden bridge ("Project") on a property located at 4010 Fair Oaks Avenue in the unincorporated community of Altadena ("Project Site") in the R-1-10,000 (Single-Family Residence 10,000 Square Feet Minimum Required Lot Area) and A-1-10,000 (Light Agricultural 10,000 Square Feet Minimum Required Lot Area) Zones pursuant to County Code Section 22.174.030 (Applicability).